Quick Navigation

-At 50 Floor, we offer flooring services to various parts of the United States that represent different weather conditions and temperatures.
+At 50Floor, we offer flooring and installation services to various parts of the United States that represent different weather conditions and temperatures.
 Whether your house is on a plot of land at the hot, humid beach or the cold, breezy mountains, explore the best flooring type for each climate.

 Best Flooring for Cold Climates

-If you live in a climate that features freezing temperatures, snow and ice, you need flooring that’s comfortable for your feet and resistant to moisture from melted snow.
+If you live in a climate with freezing temperatures, snow and ice, you need flooring that’s comfortable for your feet and resistant to moisture from melted snow.
 You may also need to consider how well the material can accommodate a radiant heating system if you’d like to have that upgrade under your floors.
 The following types are the best for colder regions of the country.

 1. Luxury Vinyl Flooring

-If you want to invest in radiant heating under your floors, vinyl plank flooring is also more durable than engineered hardwood.
-You can also apply a layer or insulated cork or foam under the vinyl to increase its ability to keep warm.
+Luxury vinyl flooring feels the best against your feet because of its embossed surface.
+If you want to invest in radiant heating under your floors, luxury vinyl plank flooring is more durable than engineered hardwood.
+You can also apply a layer or insulated cork or foam under the flooring to increase its ability to keep warm.

 2. Laminate Flooring